surya-kangeyan/CS-218---Exam-1/readme.md

 # CS -218 Exam 1 : Scoring System

-This web-based application manages and scores a talent show at San Jose State University (SJSU).
+This web-based application manages and scores contestants at San Jose State University (SJSU) for Midterm - 1.
 It allows judges to register, log in, and score contestants in real time.

 ## Features